Back to Articles

 VR10500 Primary Applications

-As a vibration controller and dynamic signal analyzer, the VR10500 can be used with both our VibrationVIEW and ObserVIEW software packages.
+As a vibration controller and dynamic signal analyzer, the VR10500 is compatible with both the VibrationVIEW and ObserVIEW software packages.
 The primary applications of the VR10500 include:

 • 16 Channel System